peterbillhu/MM_PersistentHomology/README.md

 # MM_PersistentHomology

-This project is for our paper: A Multi-parameter Persistence Framework for Mathematical Morphology.
+This project is for our paper: A Multi-parameter Persistence Framework for Mathematical Morphology (https://arxiv.org/abs/2103.13013).
-It is available on arXiv: https://arxiv.org/abs/2103.13013.

 # Settings